bav-php/bav/README.md

 # Installation and Update

-Visit <http://bav.malkusch.de/> and download the latest version or use composer:
+Visit <http://bav.malkusch.de/> and download the latest version or use [Composer](https://getcomposer.org/):

 ```json
 {